-object recognition process.
+Camera traffic as a sensor has advantages over other sensors.
+The traffic camera detects vehicles based on the input image so that the data taken is the result of processing with an object recognition process.
 The other sensors mentioned earlier are unable to verify that the object that triggers the sensor is a vehicle or not.
 This fact is also a source of data errors caused by objects that are not related to vehicles that can be read by sensors.
 The existence of a camera for traffic has a wider function than the sensors we mentioned earlier.
-The function is in detecting accidents that occur in traffic and also traffic violations.
+This function is in detecting accidents that occur in traffic and also traffic violations.

-The method of detecting vehicles in traffic with digital image engineering from camera captures, one of which is the pixel area.
-This method processes digital images from the video feed cameras which is then detected by the segmentation process of the oncoming vehicle object.
-If the segmentation output is in the ROI (Region of Interest), and the has been reached, its threshold ROIwill be recognized as an object from the detected vehicle.
+The method of detecting vehicles in traffic by engineering digital images from camera captures, one of which is the pixel area.
+This method processes digital images from video feed which is then detected by the segmentation process of the oncoming vehicle object.
+If the segmentation output is in the ROI (Region of Interest Has been reached, threshold it will be recognized as an object from the detected vehicle.
 Studies on this method to detect day and night traffic show an accuracy of 88.3%.
-(AMAM Akbar, et al, 2016)

 We propose the use of multi-ROI in the pixel area method.
 Our proposal is intended to improve the accuracy of the previous method.
 In our proposal, vehicle detection in a traffic lane is carried out with multiple ROI.
 With our proposed multi-ROI, it is predicted to increase accuracy.
 Our prediction is based on the failure of one ROI to detect the vehicle, the other ROI can still detect it.
 In addition, the presence of multi-ROI can verify the results of readings between ROIs so that readings of one ROI strengthen other ROI readings.
-With this proposed method, it is hoped that the data acquired from the traffic cameras will be in accordance with the actual conditions.
+With this proposed method, it is hoped that the data acquired from traffic cameras will match the actual conditions.